-Over the last few months whilst I've been recuperating Mr. P. has been getting on with his gardening and vegetable/fruit growing.
+Over the last few months my husband has been getting on with his gardening and vegetable/fruit growing.
 The Summer flowering plants give a good display every year and fill our flower beds in our small plot of land around the house, front and back.
 From experience new plants that we buy, apart from roses, are now grown in pots otherwise they seem to get eaten by pests.
 I've had to dig up many new plants in the past and transfer them to pots.
 Most of the Summer flowers have gone over now so the garden looks different from the first lot of photos below.
 Some of the lavender has been cut, but there's still more flower heads to be harvested.
-Mr. P. brought a bunch indoors and I had to think where to put them.
+My husband brought a bunch indoors and I had to think where to put them.
 Usually I cut the stems fairly short and put them in large paper bags to completely dry out until I can make some lavender bags.
 A large floor vase in our entrance hall was the most suitable place I could find until then.
 (It's cracked so I store large umbrellas in it.
 It's one I inherited and I don't really like it, but I thought I would research it and found out that it's retro Scheurich pottery).
 Now the lavender fills the entrance hall with a lovely fragrance.

 We also went to Cannon Hall Estate and Museum in the Barnsley area - not too far up the M1 motorway from us - where we enjoyed being in the parkland and walled garden and where there were some interesting exhibitions of wonderful Moorcroft and De Morgan ceramics and a display of retro dresses made by a local seamstress and displayed in the beautifully furnished rooms full of period pieces and to Worsbrough Reservoir, also near Barnsley, where there's a restored working flour mill - more about these trips another time, but here are some photos in the meantime.

 |Morning Glory "Grandpa Ott"|